Zephyr™ 1.75mm Filament Extruder

 # Gears

 To ensure proper product longevity and trouble-free operations, it is crucial for the gears to remain properly lubricated.
-You can access the grease holes by removing the connector shield.
+You can access the grease holes from the top of the extruder.
 While turning the motor, apply Hasco FM Crystal Grease in the grease ports.
 It's worth noting that the Zephyr™ comes pre-greased with Hasco FM Crystal Grease .
 To simplify the application process, you may find it helpful to use a compact grease gun like the Astro Mini Grease Gun (opens new window).

 Zephyr Extruder Grease Ports